oracle/opengrok/How-to-setup-OpenGrok.md

     -a /opengrok/dist/lib/opengrok.jar -- \
     -c /path/to/universal/ctags \
     -s /var/opengrok/src -d /var/opengrok/data -H -P -S -G \
-    -W /var/opengrok/etc/configuration.xml -U http://localhost:8080
+    -W /var/opengrok/etc/configuration.xml -U http://localhost:8080/source
 ```
 Notice how the indexer arguments in both commands are the same.
 The `opengrok-indexer` will merely find the Java executable and run it.

+At the end of the indexing the indexer automatically attempts to upload newly generated configuration to the web application.
+Until this is done, the web application will display the old state.
+The indexer needs to know where to upload the configuration to - this is what the `-U` option is there for.
+The URI supplied by this option needs to match the location where the web application was deployed to, e.g. for War file called `source.war` the URI will be `http://localhost:PORT_NUMBER/source`.

 The above will use `/var/opengrok/src` as source root, `/var/opengrok/data` as data root.
 The configuration will be written to `/var/opengrok/etc/configuration.xml` and sent to the web application (via the URL passed to the `-U` option) at the end of the indexing.
+The location of the configuration file needs to match the configuration location in the `web.xml` file (see the Deploy section above).

 Run the command with `-h` to get more information about the options, i.e.:
 ```